esdmr/mano-machine/README.md

 - `vpi`
   - `*.c`: VPI source files for `iverilog`
   - `Makefile`: configuration for Make
+- `ckl`: C-like programming language which compiles to the Mano machine
 - `sv.py`: Script which wraps almost any command that you will run
 - `extended_instructions.py`: Script which generates new (and dare I say mostly useless) instructions for the current CPU architecture.